silentknight17/silentknight17/README.md

 ### Hi there, I'm Sarvagya - aka Eshu 👋

-## I'm currently a Final year student at MNNIT Allahabad!!
+## I'm currently a Software Engineer @ Infoedge India Ltd.

-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 On a learning spree
-- 🥅 2021 Goals: Learn something new each day and become a better version of myself.
+- 🥅 2022 Goals: Learning and also enjoying every bit of life.
 - ⚡ Fun fact: Cricket and Sarvagya are inseperable ;)